Random vector functional link network: recent developments, applications, and future directions: Introduction

 \section{Introduction}

+Artificial intelligence (AI) is a rapidly growing field that has the potential to transform many aspects of the world \citep{zhang2021study}.
+It refers to the development of computer systems that can perform tasks that typically require human intelligence, such as learning, decision making, and problem solving \citep{russell2017artificial}.
+AI has the potential to revolutionize industries and improve efficiencies in a wide range of fields, including healthcare \citep{gao2022inpatient}, transportation \citep{li2021spatial}, finance \citep{giudici2021shapley}, and energy \citep{gao2023dynamic}.
+Machine learning algorithms are the engine of AI.
+Hence, developing advanced machine learning algorithms for various tasks is of real value.

-Among machine learning algorithms, the artificial neural networks (ANNs) have received considerable attention due to their success in diverse domains such as medicine \cite{lisboa2002review}, chemistry \cite{himmelblau2000applications}, robotics \cite{king1989neural}, control systems \cite{hunt1992neural}, industrial applications and function approximation \cite{chen1990non,csaji2001approximation}, etc. The architecture of ANN is inspired by the topology of biological neurons \cite{basheer2000artificial}.
-The ANN consists of neurons that are simple processing units and weighted links between these neurons.
-The neurons are linear or non-linear mathematical functions that perform some task that leads the ANN to approximate the unknown function (rule) that generate the data \cite{leshno1993multilayer}.
+Among machine learning algorithms, the artificial neural networks (ANNs) have received considerable attention due to their success in diverse domains such as medicine \cite{lisboa2002review}, chemistry \cite{himmelblau2000applications}, robotics \cite{king1989neural}, control systems \cite{hunt1992neural}, industrial applications and function approximation \cite{chen1990non,csaji2001approximation}, so on.
+The architecture of ANN is inspired by the topology of biological neurons \cite{basheer2000artificial}.
+The ANN consists of neurons which are simple processing units and these neurons are connected via weighted links.
+The neurons do mathematical operations that are either linear or nonlinear, and they carry out some task that enables the artificial neural network (ANN) to approximate the unknown function (rule) that generates the data \cite{leshno1993multilayer}.
 The training phase of an ANN is an iterative process, and all the parameters are tuned via the back propagation (BP) method \cite{chauvin2013backpropagation}.
-The traditional iterative techniques based on the BP algorithm have some shortcomings, i.e., slow convergence \cite{jacobs1988increased}, not getting global minima that leads to generating sub-optimal parameters \cite{gori1992problem}, and very sensitive to learning rate \cite{magoulas1999improving}.
+The traditional iterative techniques based on the BP algorithm have some shortcomings, i.e., slow convergence \cite{jacobs1988increased}, not getting global minima that leads to generates sub-optimal parameters \cite{gori1992problem}, and very sensitive to learning rate \cite{magoulas1999improving}.